tisanyada/python/PITCHME.md

    The Python interpreter has a number of functions that are always available for use.
 These functions are called built-in functions.
     Functions like print(), input(), range() etc. that we have been using, are some examples of the built-in functions.
-	In Python 3.6 (latest version), there are 68 built-in functions.
+	In Python 3.6 (latest version), there are about 68 built-in functions.
 They are listed below alphabetically along with their brief description.
 ---

 | Method | Description |